 1. Social media

 Social media knowledge is crucial for HR professionals to understand and utilize well.
-Not only can social media be an effective tool for posting job listings, it also helps to contribute to a well-established, positive brand identity.
+Not only can social media be an effective tool for posting job listings, but it also helps to contribute to well-established, positive brand identity.

 While many businesses think that social media is a customer facing tool, it’s employee facing as well – by using social media to share information about your company culture, values, behind the scenes information, and company events, you can use social media platforms to multi-task between making your brand interesting to customers and relevant to potential job prospects.